hensyou/cf-micro-service-architecture/marketplace-service/labs/README.md

 ## Concepts To Learn
 1. Create a simple UI using Spring Boot and ThymeLeaf
 2. Create a simple Product Backing Service using Spring Boot
-3. Create a simple Order Backing Service using Spring Boot
+3. Communicate Via Rest Between Two Services
-4. Communicate Via Rest Between Two Services
+4. Wrapping a service call with circuit breaker
 5. Deploying To PCF
-6. Trouble Shooting and Monitoring
+6. Working with Basic Security

 ## Building Out The Rest Services